jramos-br/aspnetcore-examples/README.md

 # aspnetcore-examples
-ASP.NET Core assorted examples primarily used for learning and testing.
+ASP.NET Core assorted examples for learning and testing.